Catherine Howard: Marriage

-King Henry and Catherine were married by Edmund Bonner Bishop of London at Oatlands Palace on 28 July 1540, the same day Cromwell was executed.
-She was a teenager and he was 49.
+King Henry and Catherine were married by Edmund Bonner, Bishop of London, at Oatlands Palace on 28 July 1540, the same day Cromwell was executed.
+She was 17 and he was 49.
 Catherine adopted the French motto "Non autre volonté que la sienne", meaning "No other will but his".
 The marriage was made public on 8 August, and prayers were said in the Chapel Royal at Hampton Court Palace.
 Henry "indulged her every whim" thanks to her "caprice".

-Catherine was young, joyous and carefree.
+Catherine was young, joyous, and carefree.
 She was too young to take part in administrative matters of State.
 Nevertheless, every night Sir Thomas Heneage, Groom of the Stool, came to her chamber to report on the King's well-being.
 No plans were made for a coronation, yet she still travelled downriver in the royal barge into the City of London to a gun salute and some acclamation.
 She was settled by jointure at Baynard Castle.
 Little changed at court, other than the arrival of many Howards.
-Every day she dressed with new clothes in the French fashion bedecked with precious jewels, decorated in gold around her sleeves.
+Every day she dressed in new clothes in the French fashion, bedecked with precious jewels and decorated in gold around her sleeves.

-The Queen escaped plague-ridden London in August 1540 when on progress.
+Catherine escaped plague-ridden London in August 1540 when on progress.
 The royal couple's entourage travelled on honeymoon through Reading and Buckingham.
 The King embarked on a lavish spending spree to celebrate his marriage, with extensive refurbishments and developments at the Palace of Whitehall.
 This was followed by more expensive gifts for Christmas at Hampton Court Palace.

 That winter the King's bad moods deepened and grew more furious, caused in part by the pain from his ulcerous legs.
 He accused councillors of being "lying time-servers", and began to regret executing Cromwell.
 After a dark and depressed March, his mood lifted at Easter.